WWRL: Ethnic formats (2014–2020)

-Following a few days of stunting, WWRL launched a Regional Mexican music format and brand "La Invasora" on January 5, 2014.
+Following a few days of stunting, WWRL launched a regional Mexican music format and brand "La Invasora" on January 5, 2014.

 On February 1, 2016, WWRL changed its format to Indian and South Asian talk and music as part of the Radio Zindagi network.
 Ten days later, Access.1 Communications sold WWRL to NJ Broadcasting, LLC for $7 million.
 WWRL also added an HD Radio simulcast on WKXW-HD2 for listeners in central and southern New Jersey.

 Sale to iHeartMedia, BIN (2020–present)

 On September 10, 2020, iHeartMedia announced its intent to acquire WWRL for an undisclosed amount.
-It began operating the station under a local marketing agreement (LMA) on November 2 as the New York City outlet of the News and Information formatted Black Information Network (BIN).
-The flip marks a return to the station's heritage of airing formats serving the region's African-American community.
+It began operating the station under a local marketing agreement (LMA) on November 2 as the New York City outlet of the all-news radio formatted Black Information Network (BIN).
+The flip marked a return to the station's heritage of airing formats serving the region's African-American community.
+The purchase, at a price of $8.5 million, was consummated on July 26, 2021.

+Technical information

+By day, WWRL broadcasts at 25,000 watts; at night, to protect other stations on 1600 AM, it reduces power to 5,000 watts.
+It uses a directional antenna at all times.
+Its transmitter is on Radio Avenue in Secaucus, New Jersey, near the Hackensack River.
+WWRL's studios are at 125 West 55th Street in Midtown Manhattan with other iHeart New York stations.

+WWRL is also simulcast WWPR-FM's third HD Radio subchannel and is available online via iHeartRadio.